mrtngamper/IEGUI/Documentation/README.md

 in an instance of context.
 - __Commit: WelcomeView + MainView merged__ <br>
 The two views and their affiliated controllers have been merged.
 The main application has also been adapted.
+- Commit: WelcomeView updated__ <br>
+A pagination and a button got added and implemented.

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>